 \section{Analysis and results}

-In this section, we first validate the proposed methodology using a simulated dataset based on the publicly available Medical Information Mart for Intensive Care Emergency Department (MIMIC-ED) dataset~\citep{johnson2021mimic}, making use of simulation strategies to assess the method's performance under different scenarios of human expertise and biases.
-After providing validation in a controlled setting, we move on to the main empirical findings of our work, which focus on the child welfare context, a high-stakes domain in which algorithmic decision support tools are increasingly being used~\citep{saxena2020human}.
+In this section, we validate the proposed methodology using a simulated dataset based on the publicly available Medical Information Mart for Intensive Care--Emergency Department (MIMIC-ED) dataset~\citep{johnson2021mimic}.
+We use simulation strategies to assess the method's performance under different scenarios of human expertise and biases.
+We then present the main empirical findings of our work for the child welfare context---a high-stakes domain in which algorithmic decision support tools are increasingly being used~\citep{saxena2020human}.
 To ensure reproducibility and facilitate practitioners' use of the proposed approach, we have made all our experiments on MIMIC-ED and methodology available on GitHub\footnote{Github repository: \url{https://github.com/mariadea/influence-labelers}.}.